About My Position on the Character of God

 Then, a few years ago, I did a detailed study on forgiveness.
 It turns out that the Bible translates forgiveness from different original words that have different meanings.
 It is important to recognize that forgiveness is a two-party transaction; it is both given and received.
 For example, the Greek word “charizomai” describes forgiveness as experienced in the heart/mind of the forgiver, the one doing the forgiving.
 The word “apheimi” describes forgiveness as experienced by the forgivee, the one receiving the forgiveness.
 When these words are understood and their uses are examined in context, it turns out that God always (from His heart) forgives every sin whether confessed or not.
 In Col 2:13 God had forgiven (charizomai) the sins of those described as “dead in your sins.”
 In 1 John 1:9 what sounds like conditional forgiveness (apheimi) is referring to us receiving forgiveness.
 The unforgivable sin could be understood simply as that sin for which we will not receive forgiveness.
 Check out my booklet Biblical Forgiveness: Are there Two Types? (published in 2013) which describes the different meanings of forgiveness in detail.
 Read more about that here.

-Then, later that year (2013), I came across a video series Healing the Mind by Dr. Timothy Jennings a psychologist in Collegedale, Tennessee where he directs Come and Reason Ministries.
+Then, later that year (2013), I came across a video series Healing the Mind by Dr. Timothy Jennings a psychiatrist in Collegedale, Tennessee where he directs Come and Reason Ministries.
 One presentation in that series titled The Seven Myths of Forgiveness connected very well with my understanding of forgiveness.
 God does indeed forgive every sin.
 What has been understood as His “forgetting sins” is merely His not allowing our sins to affect His love for us and His desire to have a relationship with us.
 Like we would say to someone who has offended us “oh, just forget it” meaning it doesn’t affect our regard for the offender.
 God does not somehow blot the memory of sin from His omniscient mind.
 The record will remain as part of the evidence of the sin problem and His solution for it but God does not allow our sins to affect His love and care for us.
 Dr. Jennings also explains many other aspects of the gospel from an understanding that God does everything based on the principle of other-centered love.

 Dr. Jennings also explores the relationship between justice and love and the very fundamentals of the gospel.
 I have now studied this in detail and hope to soon be adding material to my website to simply explain it and to further this truth.
 I have come to call it the Biblical Healing Model as opposed to the Traditional Legal Model of the gospel.
 The world (even the vast majority of Christianity) has been thinking that God is justice at the expense of the greater truth that God is love (not that He isn’t just in all His judgments).